What you’ll study

 This course totals approximately 300 hours of study and assessment time.

-That’s around 10 – 15 hours per week in regular topic work, but with more time required for assessment preparation at certain times in the semester.
+That’s around 15 – 20 hours per week in regular topic work, with more time required around assessments.

 Our first-class support structure will ensure that you aren’t alone in your studies.
 You’ll have contact with your tutors via email, phone or Skype.
 You can use social media and discussion boards to chat with your fellow students too.